wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting/usage-issues.rst

 "Agent evolution graph shows incorrect data"
 --------------------------------------------
-Sometimes, after adding a new API to the Wazuh Kibana plugin, the agent evolution graph may show data as if there were more agents than expected for that API.
+Sometimes, after connecting two o more Wazuh APIs to the Wazuh Kibana plugin, the agent evolution graph may show data as if there were more agents than expected for that selected API.

 .. thumbnail:: ../../..//images/kibana-app/troubleshooting/agent_evolution_graph_incorrect.png
     :title: Graph showing more agents than expected